 Vegan wine, anyone?
 How about some vegan cream cheese and rice crackers.
 Guilty on both fronts.

-For crunch, the Almond Bacon wins for me.
-It is best suited in place of bacon bits, or eaten by themselves as a snack.
+For crunch, Almond Bacon and Coconut Bacon both win for me.
+They are best suited in place of bacon bits, or eaten by themselves as a snack.

-The Eggplant Bacon falls in between both of the vegan bacon recipes.
+The Eggplant Bacon falls in between those vegan bacon recipes.
 It is crunchy, especially if you bake or dehydrate it.
 I however, prefer it fried.

 It is slightly crunchy on the edges, while staying soft in the middle.
 It is perfect for getting more veggies into your diet.